 Bob reports that when the pending presentations are complete, our Basic School class will have honored each of our 21 KIA/Combat Related/LOD losses at their respective university/college.

-A Presentation for Norm is scheduled for April 6 at the University of Wisconsin NROTC annual spring formal.
-At that time, Andy Billipp and his brothers will present a Marine Mameluke Sword to the outstanding Marine graduate for this year, which is something the Billipp family has been doing since Norm was killed.
-Then Bob Rivers and Bob Lange will present a Memorial Cruise Book to the Unit in honor and memory of Norm.
-Al Bassett and Ron Hellbusch may also attend.
+A Presentation for Norm was held on April 6 at the University of Wisconsin NROTC annual spring formal.
+At that time, Andy Billipp and his brothers presented a Marine Mameluke Sword to the outstanding Marine graduate for this year, which is something the Billipp family has been doing since Norm was killed.
+Then Bob Rivers and Bob Lange presented a Memorial Cruise Book to the Unit in honor and memory of Norm.

 At the end of January, Bob talked to Al McLean’s brother Peter.
 Peter was in touch with Harvard and was advised that Al has continued to be associated with the class of 1965 because that’s when he would’ve graduated had he continued straight through.
 But in fact Al withdrew after his junior year, enlisting then apparently joining the PLC program, then back to Harvard and received his degree in June 1966.
 He was commissioned and joined us in TBS 1-67 at Quantico.